 (1) The Black-Scholes valuation methodology was used to determine fair value on the date of grant.
+No option was granted in 2019.

 Outstanding Share-Based Awards and Option-Based Awards

 The following table sets forth the options granted to the directors of the Corporation, not including those directors who are also Named Executive Officers, to purchase or acquire securities of the Corporation outstanding at the end of the most recently completed financial year: